rbuurma/rise-23/Text Exercises/TextExercise2.md

 ### Write

 Write a paragraph or two on some particularly interesting and suggestive findings from your work in steps 2-6 - the more specific the better.
 Positive or negative results can be good  findings.
 Feel free also to share any thoughts about the value and/or difficulty of this type of lightweight text analysis work.
-Post to it to Wordpress.
+Post to it to your Text Exercise google doc.

 ### More (optional and for the future)